qrqiuren/site-myhdl-dev/guide.md

 When you are ready with your changes, use mercurial and [Bitbucket] to publish them.
 The advantage of using mercurial instead of traditional patch files is that it minimizes the overhead to review and apply, and, more importantly, it keeps the authoring information intact.
-The advantage of Bitbucket is that has a great web interface to review and merge the changesets.
+Bitbucket has a great web interface to review and merge the changesets.

 Contributing changesets is done by creating *pull requests*.
 This process is documented